 This is a question, that I get a lot.
 Air-dry clay takes quite some time until it is completely dry, depending on the size of the project it could take more than two days until it is fully dried. so is it a good idea to paint air-dry clay before it is dry?

 Can you paint air-dry clay before it drys?
 The short answer is no, you should not.
 If you paint air-dry clay before it is dry it can cause the clay to deform slightly in the area where you painted it.
 The paint can also lead to the clay not drying evenly which can in turn cause cracks if you are unlucky.

 So I would wait until the clay is completely dry before I start painting it.

 This can lead to cracks when the clay is drying and the finished paint job will look odd as the paint also dries unevenly.

-The wet surface of the clay is also quite moveable while it is still wet, so when you paint the surface you can accidentally deform the sculpture.
+The wet surface of the clay is also quite moldable while it is still wet, so when you paint the surface you can accidentally deform the sculpture.

 I generally recommend waiting for the clay to be completely dry before I paint it.
 This way I will be sure, that I can paint the clay without the danger of damaging it in any way.

 Another way of adding color to your clay project is by coloring the clay before molding and drying it.
 This is also a very common question, that I tend to get a lot.

 So can you color air dry clay before drying it?
 The short answer is yes, you can.
 Simply add acrylic color to the still wet air-dry clay and knead it until the clay changes color.
 Try to knead it until the color is spread evenly.
 White clay is best for coloring because it will accept the color easier than other clay.

 You can use any water-based color to color your clay.